Nuffic Fellowships at the Hague Academy 2021 for International Students

 About the Award: The Netherlands organisation for international cooperation in higher education (EP-NUFFIC) offers fellowships to participate in training courses in The Netherlands.
 The aim is to promote capacity building within organisations in eligible countries via training and education for professionals.
 This is initiated and (almost) fully funded by the Dutch Ministry of Foreign Affairs from the budget for development cooperation.

 - The Netherlands Fellowship Programme (NFP) offers scholarships to participants living and working in one of the following 30 eligible countries (See list n Program Webpage link below).

 - The MENA Scholarship Programme (MSP) aims to contribute to the democratic transition in one of the 10 participating countries (See list n Program Webpage link below) in the Middle East and North Africa region.
 It seeks to build capacity within organisations by enabling employees to take part in short courses offered in various fields of study.

-As a result of the changes, The Hague Academy is now accepting Nuffic applicants to the following four open-subscription courses in 2018.
-The deadline for Nuffic applications is 24 October 2017.
+As a result of the changes, The Hague Academy is now accepting Nuffic applicants to the following five open-subscription courses in 2021.

 Eligibility: In order to qualify for a NFP Scholarship, you need to meet the following selection criteria.
 You must:

 - be a national of, and working and living in one of the countries on the following